 La Porte ISD proudly participates in the National School Lunch Program as well as the School Breakfast Program.
 Our goal is to provide nutritious, delicious, and safe meals to all of our students, regardless of economic status

-Our 2017-2018 meal prices have not increased from the previous school year.
-All LPISD schools offer breakfast and lunch each day.
+Our 2019-2020 meal prices have not increased from the previous school year.
+All LPISD schools offer breakfast and lunch each school day.

 Breakfast Prices (All Grades and Campuses)